sensepost/yeti/README.txt

 To build the source:
 -------------------

-1. mvn clean install
-2. mvn assembly:single

-1. Cleans previous build files, then builds the executable jar file from the source code (Yeti-<version>.jar.
-The source jar is then packaged with the libraries it uses into another jar file (Yeti-<version>-inc.jar.
-2. The previously created jar file is packaged with the provided resources and configuration files into the distribution zip file (Yeti-<version>-distribution.zip).
+1. download the source
+2. change directory to the source directory.
+4. type the following command: 'mvn clean install'
+2. type the following command: 'mvn assembly:single'

+NOTES:
+1. Maven and Java SDK need to be installed.